squaresLab/BugZoo/README.md

   - /opt/genprog3
 ```

+Discuss how one constructs a compatible Docker container.

+Add a link to a page in the Wiki explaining how all of this works under the hood.

 ### Adding a bug scenario to RepairBox

 Discuss how one might go about adding a bug scenario.